 It’s located in the only house that survived in the old Jewish neighborhood.

 Slovakia lost 75% of its Jewish population during the Holocaust, so visiting the Museum of Jewish Culture is a sobering reminder of these horrific times and a celebration of the endurance of the few Slovak Jews who remain.

-For the artistically inclined, check out the Galerie Nedbalka in the Old Town, which focuses on modern Slovakian artists (19th century to contemporary).
+For the artistically inclined, check out the Galerie Nedbalka in the Old Town, which focuses on modern Slovakian artists (from the 19th century to contemporary).